 In the words and tone of Sweet Brown: “Ain’t nobody got time for dat.”

-Lesson to remember: don’t ever thrown out the ham bone.
+Lesson to remember: don’t ever throw out the ham bone.
 You could be missing out on something delicious!
 Plus you are literally using the whole ham without anything going to waste.
 There are TONS of nutrients in the bone marrow that are great for our bodies like omega-3, calcium, iron, phosphorous, zinc, selenium, magnesium, manganese, and glycine.
 Bone marrow fat is also primarily monounsaturated, the best kind for our bodies.
-In fact, native americans used the bones of the animal more than the meat for it’s health benefits.
-You can read more on the benefits of bone marrow here.
-Less waste and better nutrients can only mean one thing: You.
-Are.
-Awesome! :)
+In fact, Native Americans used the bones of the animal more than the meat for its health benefits.
+You can read more about the benefits of bone marrow here.
+Less waste and better nutrients can only mean one thing: You are a pretty awesome human ;)

 Seasonal Nutritional Highlight – Carrots